Soil Management

 Soil Structure

 The combination of individual sand, silt, and clay particles into larger clumps called aggregates creates soil structure.
 Good garden soil is crumbly.
-Nutrients and water are held within the aggregates.
-The spaces between aggregates allow water and air to move easily though the soil and provide enough space for plant roots to grow.
+Nutrients and water are held within the aggregates, while the spaces between them allow water and air to move easily through the soil and provide enough room for plant roots to grow.

 Plants grow best when good soil structure is maintained.
-Do not walk on, work in, or drive machinery over wet soil.
-It is also important to refrain from excessive tilling.
-Any of these actions can damage soil structure, compacting the pores, which decreases the movement of air and water through the soil.
+Avoid walking on, working in, or driving machinery over wet soil.
+It is also important to refrain from excessive tilling, as these actions can damage soil structure and compact the pores, reducing the movement of air and water.

 Amendments

-Amendments are materials which change the physical or chemical properties of the soil and indirectly improve plant growth.
-Reasons to change the properties of the soil with organic matter or chemical amendments include:
+Amendments are materials that change the physical or chemical properties of the soil and indirectly improve plant growth.
+Reasons to amend soil include improving water permeability, enlarging pore spaces, preventing cracking, making soil easier to work, and helping roots transition from container soil into heavier native soil.

 A variety of amendments

 The top six to eight inches of garden soil should be amended with composted organic matter.
-If you spread two inches of compost on top of a previously cultivated soil and incorporate it to a depth of six inches, the soil will be amended 25 percent by volume.
+If you spread two inches of compost on top of previously cultivated soil and incorporate it to a depth of six inches, the soil will be amended by about 25 percent by volume.

-Organic matter continually breaks down and decomposes, so you must periodically add new material.
+Organic matter continually breaks down and decomposes, so gardeners must periodically add new material.
 Good gardeners incorporate organic matter into their soil before each planting season.

 Fertilizers

-Vegetables and flowers usually grow better if fertilizer containing Nitrogen, Phosphorus and Potassium is mixed into the soil prior to planting.
+Vegetables and flowers usually grow better if fertilizer containing nitrogen, phosphorus, and potassium is mixed into the soil prior to planting.
 Organic fertilizers are derived from plant, animal, and mineral sources.
-They are not made with synthetic materials.
-Organic fertilizers feed microorganisms in the soil, which break down the organic matter and release nutrients in a form that plant roots can absorb.
-The advantage of using organic fertilizers is that they contain more than one nutrient.
-These nutrients are released slowly, in smaller quantities, making them available to the plant for a longer period of time.
-They are less likely to burn plants or be lost from the soil.
-Another advantage is that organic fertilizers may also act as soil Amendments.
+They feed microorganisms in the soil, which break down the organic matter and release nutrients in forms that plant roots can absorb.

 Soil pH – Acidity or Alkalinity

-Soil acidity or alkalinity is expressed as a pH number ranging from 1.0 (extremely acid) to 14.0 (extremely alkaline).
-A pH of 7.0 is neutral, neither acid nor alkaline.
-Most plants grow best in slightly acidic to neutral soil (a pH between 6.0 and 7.0).
+Soil acidity or alkalinity is expressed as a pH number ranging from 1.0 (extremely acidic) to 14.0 (extremely alkaline).
+A pH of 7.0 is neutral.
+Most plants grow best in slightly acidic to neutral soil (pH 6.0 to 7.0).

-Most of the soils that are cultivated tend to be alkaline because our irrigation water is alkaline.
-Soil pH affects the chemical form of some nutrients like phosphorus and iron.
-When the pH is too high or low, plants may suffer a nutrient deficiency even in a nutrient rich soil.
-When the pH is too high or low, some nutrients convert to a form that cannot be absorbed by plants.
-This can cause a nutrient deficiency in plants - even in nutrient rich soil.
+Many cultivated soils tend to be alkaline because irrigation water is often alkaline.
+Soil pH affects the chemical form of nutrients like phosphorus and iron.
+When pH is too high or too low, plants may suffer nutrient deficiencies even in nutrient-rich soil.

 Soil Testing